LJStroemsdoerfer/applyiverse/interview/README.md

     from interviewer import interviewer

-Next you can call the class and if you want to, provide a custom set of questions, via <code>.txt</code> file.
+Next you can call the class and provide your custom questions as a <code>.txt</code> file.

     my_mock_interview = interviewer(questions_file='path_to_my_questions/question_file.txt')